JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 - entropy reduction
 - repeatable, testable infrastructure synthesis

-This shift—from imperative, relationship-level configuration to compiler-generated topology is the core conceptual contribution of the architecture.
+This shift—from imperative, relationship-level configuration to compiler-generated topology-is the core conceptual contribution of the architecture.

 A complete, production-grade implementation of this AST → Regional IR → Global IR pipeline is provided in the centralized egress dual-stack full-mesh trio demo, which composes Tiered VPC-NG, Centralized Router, Full Mesh Trio, VPC Peering Deluxe, the IPv4/IPv6 intra-VPC and full-mesh security group rule modules, and centralized egress into a unified topology compiler.
 This integration demonstrates the system operating end-to-end across three regions, nine VPCs, centralized egress, dual-stack CIDR propagation, and mixed TGW + VPC-peering edges.
 The demo serves as the reference implementation upon which the empirical results and analyses in this paper are based.